carpentries-incubator/scons-novice/episodes/07-functions.md

   because the filename is going to be used in the `results.txt` file
 - optionally, open the file in a text editor and remove extraneous text at the beginning and end (look for the phrase `END OF THE PROJECT GUTENBERG EBOOK [title]`)
-- run `make` and check that the correct commands are run, given the dependency tree
+- run `scons` and check that the correct commands are run, given the dependency tree
 - check the results.txt file to see how this book compares to the others

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Make is actually a small programming language with many built-in functions.
+- SCons uses the Python programming language with acces to all of Python's many built-in functions.
+- SCons provides many functions that work natively with the internal node objects required to manage the SCons directed graph.
-- Use `wildcard` function to get lists of files matching a pattern.
+- Use the SCons `Glob` function to get lists of SCons nodes from file names matching a pattern.
-- Use `patsubst` function to rewrite file names.
+- Use Python built-in and standard library modules to manage file names and paths.

 ::::::::::::::::::::::::::::::::::::::::::::::::::